-At 7,000 feet in elevation and nestled at the base of the San Francisco Peaks, this college town in the high country mountains of Arizona is unlike any other city we’ve visited in The Grand Canyon State.
-Flagstaff, Arizona has a nice mix of city and the great outdoors with a charming historic downtown area beaming with energy.
-The distinctive railroad station is right in the middle of downtown with an average of 100 trains that pass through each day.
-Stargazers know Flagstaff for Lowell Observatory, where Pluto was discovered.
+At 7,000 feet in elevation, Flagstaff is nestled at the base of the San Francisco Peaks.
+This college town in the high country mountains of Arizona is unlike any other city we’ve visited in The Grand Canyon State.
+Flagstaff is a mix of small town feel and the great outdoors.
 Like many great college towns, the city has a great microbrew and coffee scene and is very dog friendly.
-We thoroughly enjoyed our ten days in the city and discovering all the dog friendly things to do in Flagstaff, Arizona.
+We thoroughly enjoyed our time in the city and discovering all the dog friendly things to do in Flagstaff, Arizona.

 Things to Do in Flagstaff – Dog Approved

 Start the morning with a brisk walk through Buffalo Park.
 The Nate Avery Trail is a 2 mile loop around the park with nice views of the San Francisco Peaks.
 Depending on the time of year, water fountains may be turned off.
 Best to bring your own water.